 The typical U.S. meal comes from five different nations and the ingredients travel an average of 1,300 miles from farm to market.
 Unfortunately, those off-season salads and fruits leave some big carbon footprints all over our kitchens.
 (For more information on this topic, see BUYING POWER: Think Globally, Eat Locally on page 59 of the Massachusetts Office of Coastal Zone Management's Coastlines magazine (PDF, 9 MB).
 To help make a difference, buy local produce and seafood—it's fresh, good for the environment, and good for the Massachusetts economy.

 - Produce - From Allston to Wilmington, find the ingredients your recipe calls for at local farm stands and markets.
 For a complete list of Massachusetts-grown produce, dairy farms, wineries, and more—check out the Massachusetts Department of Agriculture's Massgrown website and interactive map.
 You can also find a year-round calendar full of Culinary and Agricultural Events around the Commonwealth.
 On Mondays and Wednesdays, a variety of vendors selling locally produced food can be found at Boston Public Market in the Seaport.
 On Tuesdays and Thursdays, local vendors can be found at Dewey Square and City Hall Plaza.
 For hours and participating businesses, check the Boston Public Market Association's Seasonal Farmers Markets.
 For those interested in having a personal piece of the (local) pie, join a Community Supported Agriculture (CSA) farm.
 Membership requirements vary (in some cases, members work on the farms).
 For a complete list of CSAs in Massachusetts, see the Massachusetts Department of Agriculture's CSA Farms page.

 - Seafood - If you want your seafood so fresh it practically jumps into your cart, local is definitely the way to go.
 While you can sometimes find locally caught seafood at the grocery store, if you want to make sure you are getting the freshest of the fresh, find an independently operated seafood store that buys from local fishermen.
-See the Massachusetts Division of Marine Fisheries Find a Seafood Retail Location page for a list of retailers providing local and domestic seafood.
+Check out Local Catch Network’s Seafood Finder to find options for local and regional seafood harvesters, community supported fisheries, farmers markets, dockside pickups, retail outlets, and wholesale sellers.